GoogleCloudPlatform/nginx-docker/1/README.md

 ### <a name="moving-the-web-content-to-nginx-kubernetes"></a>Moving the web content to Nginx

 The web server needs content to serve.
-Using the `kubectl` command we can move the web content to the new persistent volume we created.
+We can move the web content to the new persistent volume we created with the command below.
 We also run the chmod command to allow nginx to read `index.html`.
 ```shell
 kubectl cp /path/to/your/index.html some-nginx:/usr/share/nginx/html/index.html
 ```